 - and one live bait hook (4/0 to 7/0 in size).

-Once you get all of the right pieces, you will need to get you some bait.
-The best bait to use with this rig includes larger blue runners, bullet Bonita, and mackerel.
+Once you get all of the right pieces, you will need to get some bait.
+The best bait for this rig is larger blue runners, bullet Bonita, and mackerel.

-All of these types of baitfish are very popular, and all work well with the stinger rig.
-They are also great options to use when trolling, as these types of baits work well with this technique because they can reach deeper water where bigger fish like to hang out.
+These types of baitfish are very popular, and all work well with the stinger rig.
+They are also great options for trolling, as these types of bait work well with this technique because they can reach deeper water where bigger fish like to hang out.